-What is Feeling Blue mean?
+What Does Feeling Blue Mean?

-Related:8 Different Types of Depression
+Related: Understanding The 8 Different Types of Depression

 1-Remind yourself that you’re just having feelings: